Tommy Sheridan: Scottish independence referendum

 In the run-up to the 2014 Scottish independence referendum, Sheridan embarked on a pro-independence speaking tour under the banner "Hope Over Fear".
 By June 2014, four pro-independence groups — Women for Independence, Labour for Independence, Generation Yes, and the Radical Independence Campaign — had adopted a policy of refusing Sheridan a platform during the campaign.
 According to a report in the Sunday Herald, pro-independence figures "believe Sheridan is piggy-backing on the independence campaign to gain publicity for an appeal against his conviction".

 Following the defeat of the Yes campaign, Sheridan called for a Scottish National Party (SNP) vote at the 2015 general election for the Westminster parliament, which he said would force a second independence referendum by 2020.
 He was later a headline speaker at a Hope Over Fear rally in George Square on Sunday 12 October, where he sparked controversy by asking for donations to be sent to his home address.
 He asked for cheques to be made out to a community group run by a former Solidarity candidate.
 Ahead of the rally, former MSP Rosie Kane said: "Try to understand that Tommy is a divisive and manipulative character.
 By all means go along, but don't for a minute imagine that this is an open, inclusive and friendly event.
 This is ego at its most manipulative."

-Alba Party
+Political activities (2021–present)

 In March 2021 he and his wife Gail joined the Alba Party.

+On 1 February 2026, it was announced Sheridan would be the Alba Party's top candidate in the Glasgow region at the 2026 Scottish Parliament election.

+On 12 March 2026, it was announced that Sheridan and his wife would stand for Alliance to Liberate Scotland in the election after Alba's dissolution.
+He was placed top of the list in Glasgow.
+During the election campaign, Sheridan caused controversy after attending a Celtic F.C. event in Northern Ireland where he said that he was "on the side of the IRA, Hamas, and Hezbollah."
+He said he supported the above organisations as they are "doing the resistance."
+Speaking to the Daily Record, Sheridan said: "I refuse to accept the false narrative of the powerful in society who always cast those fighting for freedom and basic human rights as terrorists.
+I believe in a free Palestine.
+I believe in a united Ireland.
+I believe in an independent Scotland.
+Some will agree with me and some won't.
+That's life."

+Ultimately, the Alliance were unsuccessful in winning any seats, after receiving 3,128 list votes (1.3%).